RancidDax/namazu.tools/top.md

 {: .tanks }
 > Personal mitigations can be used to help heal up the 3 and 4 players.

 As this mechanic can become messy with players grabbing tethers from others and taking different towers, a priority system is used to facilitate the movement of players.
+The priority used by MUR PF is seen in the cheatsheet.

 ### Pantokrator

 {: .tanks }
 > It is very important in this mechanic to pre-position Omega in the center of the arena, as it does not center itself.